 Course Examples: Brain and Computer, Knowledge Representation and Topics: Multi-Agent Systems

-The University of Delaware’s College of Engineering offers a BS degree program in computer science with concentrations in areas like artificial intelligence, intelligent robots and cognitive science.
+The University of Delaware’s College of Engineering offers a BS degree program in computer science with concentrations in areas like artificial intelligence, intelligent robots, and cognitive science.
 The courses in these concentrations come from fields outside of computer science, like psychology and linguistics.
-The Department of Computer and Information Sciences also offers a BA in computer science and BS in information systems.
+The Department of Computer and Information Sciences also offers a BA in computer science and a BS in information systems.
 You also have the opportunity to take master’s level courses, completing the BS and MS programs within just five years.
 Undergrads can tailor their academic experience through independent study courses.
 With the help of a professional or faculty supervisor, you can essentially develop and propose your own course.

 CIS’s research programs involve both graduate and undergraduate students through independent studies and funded research experiences.
 According to the Department, “In the last three years, student research activity has led to national recognition by the Computing Research Association for five of our majors.”
 CIS operates joint research laboratories with the Department of Electrical and Computer Engineering, managing “high performance clusters” in areas like artificial intelligence.
 The AI research group includes faculty members who serve on the editorial boards of publications like Autonomous Agents and Multi-Agent Systems Journal and the International Journal of Man-Machine Studies.
 UDel’s campus is home to five different AI-specific labs: